KatsuteDev/Mal4J/README.md

 ### Running Tests Remotely

 Devs running remote tests may do so by running the `MyAnimeList CI` workflow manually in the actions tab of your fork.
-Note that this requires a secret `MAL_OAUTH` which contains the OAuth token (ex: `Bearer <oauth token>`).
+Note that this requires two secrets, a `MAL_CLIENT` which contains the client ID, and a `MAL_TOKEN` which contains the OAuth token (ex: `Bearer <oauth token>`).

 <p align="right">(<a href="#readme">back to top</a>)</p>